G9A2HvK9/ProgrammingAssignment3/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Method:

+1. Open R-Studio and run:
+	install.packages('zip', 'tidyr', 'data.table')

+2. Run 'run_analysis.r'

+3. The script will result in 2 .csv files bing placed into the working directory. 'final_data.csv' and 'full_data.csv'.
+For a description of both files, please refer to the codebook.